A Specialist Area

 This could be for difficult extractions, or impacted, or misplaced teeth.
-Cysts, or lesions within the oral cavity may need diagnosis and treatment, the ground work for other types of treatment can be best suited to a dentoalveolar surgeon.
+Cysts, or lesions within the oral cavity may need diagnosis and treatment, ground work for other treatment can be best suited to a dentoalveolar surgeon.

 Your consultant surgeon will naturally discuss any risks to nerves with you, along with your dental and medical history.
 They will want to know how you feel about treatment and what you wish to achieve.

-Dentoalveolar surgery in our London clinic is focused on the individual, to relieve symptoms, cure conditions and most importantly, looking to the future.
+Dentoalveolar surgery in our London clinic is focused on the individual, to relieve symptoms, cure conditions and most importantly, look to the future.

 Where required, a physical examination will be backed up by x-rays, or other modern imaging techniques.
 Tissue, or bone analysis can play a part, whatever is required to form a detailed treatment plan.

 Anaesthesia is likely to be required and can be agreed in discussion with your surgeon.
 IV sedation, a local, or general anaesthetic are all available and can be appropriate to differing procedures.